International Requirements (Non U.S.)

 Search for your country in the country criteria to find specific instructions on what is required.
 Be sure to follow the instructions below when sending documents to Admissions.

-International (Non-U.S.) students whose first language is not English must demonstrate proficiency in the use of English by taking one of the approved English proficiency tests listed below.
-All English proficiency test scores are valid for two years after the date the test was taken.
+International students whose first language is not English must demonstrate English proficiency by taking one of the approved English proficiency tests listed below.

 Acceptable Exams